Driver Authorization

 • Entry of the UDDS code requires you first select “UW MADISON” from the UW CAMPUS pick list.
 Then, click into the UW UDDS Code text box and type the letters UA followed by the six digits of your UDDS.
 Then click on the search icon, the drop down box will open and highlight your code.
 Click on the code to populate the field.

-• Out-of-state license holders and drivers who have a WI license but were licensed in another US State, US territory, or Canada during the previous 24 months will need to upload a PDF copy of their out-of-state/prior driving abstract/driving record and a legible copy of their license (front only) via the portal (there are two upload buttons for this purpose in the Out of State section).
-The out-of-state driver record must be dated within 30 days of the VUA application.
+• Canadian or US Territory license holder driving record.
+Drivers who currently hold, or have held in the last 24 months, a Canadian or US territorial driver’s license will need to upload a PDF copy of their driving abstract/driving record and a legible copy of their license (front only) via the Fleet portal (there are two upload buttons for this purpose in the “Out of State” section).
+The driver record must be dated within 30 days of the VUA application, or within 30 days of obtaining their WI/US driver’s license.

 • Fees for obtaining one’s records are an allowable employment expense.